MinpuKang/minpukang.github.io/_includes/about/en.md

 <meta name="referrer" content="never">

-I am Minpu Kang, means citizen's servant which should be official, but now to be an engineer and service to everyone in the world in Telecom Communicaiton.
+I am Minpu Kang, means citizen's servant which should be official, but now to be an engineer and service to everyone in the world using Telecom Communicaiton.

 LiuLiKangKang is name used in Internet, LiuLi is short of Liuliju a kind of flower which has meaning of courage and KangKang is called by friends.